Specialised yoga training for graduate yoga teachers

 - Complimentary practices evidence from research – acupuncture, breathing, visualisation/relaxation, massage, upright positions (yoga)

 You will also have the opportunity to integrate your new pre and post-natal knowledge and teaching skills through a practicum component.

-Pre-requisites: Qualified yoga teacher (Yoga Australia Level 1 or greater)
+Pre-requisites: Qualified yoga teacher (training equivalent to Yoga Australia Level 1 or greater)